 In left justified mode, the ADRH register holds the eight MSBs of the 10-bit result.
-The only difference from left justified mode is that the AD9 is complemented.
 The ADRL register holds the two LSBs of the 10-bit result.
 All other bits read as 0.
 ADRH and ADRL are updated each time an ADC single channel conversion completes.
 Reading ADRH latches the contents of ADRL until ADRL is read.
 All subsequent results will be lost until the ADRH and ADRL reads are completed.